aodr3w/llt-rs/src/logger/README.md

 **The SPSC Channel**: We use the llt-rs::channel to pass log messages from the hot thread to the logger thread.

 **Zero-Blocking Guarantee**: The logger uses try_send.
-If the logging buffer is full, the message is dropped (and a counter incremented) rather than blocking the trading engine.
-In low-latency, it is better to lose a log line than to miss a trade.
+If the logging buffer is full, the message is dropped (and a counter incremented) rather than blocking your application.

 **Pinned Worker**: The background logging thread can be optionally pinned to a specific CPU core (using llt-rs::affinity)